Merrell Hiking Boots Review – Quick Summary

 As someone who works in the outdoors, I rely on the boots that I wear every single day to keep me safe as I hike both on and off the trail.
 For the past 3 field seasons, I have been using Merrell women’s hiking boots.
 I have put a lot of miles into and thoroughly tested these boots in all terrains and weather.
 I would like to share this Merrell hiking boots review with you to help you decide if they might be right for you as well.

-The specific boots that I currently use are the Merrell Women’s Moab 2 Waterproof hiking boots, which are priced, at the time this article was posted, at $130.00.
-The same model in men’s is priced at $110.00.
+The specific boots that I currently use are the Merrell Women’s Moab 2 Waterproof hiking boots, which are just over $100.
 But much of my review can probably be extrapolated across the whole line of Merrell boots, of which they offer many, to some extent.

 I’m not going to spend a lot of time talking about the specific features of the boot as quoted on the Merrell website such as, “shock absorbent air cushion in the heel,” and “blended EVA contoured footbed with added zonal arch and heel support.”
 You can read even more fancy words on the product description.
 Instead, I want to focus on the nitty gritty of what’s really important.
 When you’re on your third day of backpacking you don’t care if your boot has performance suede leather.
 You care if it’s giving you blisters or not.